 P.J.M. van der Burgt, F. Mahon, G. Barrett, and M.L.
 Gradziel, “Electron impact fragmentation of thymine: partial ionization cross sections for positive fragments”, Eur.
 J. Phys.
 D 68 (2014) 151-1-9.

 P.J.M. van der Burgt, “Electron impact fragmentation of cytosine: partial ionization cross sections for positive fragments”, Eur.
 J. Phys.
 D 68 (2014) 135-1-7.

 Barca, M. Ryszka, J.-C. Poully, E. Jabbour Al Maalouf, Z. el Otell, J. Tabet, R. Parajuli, P.J.M. van der Burgt, P. Limão-Vieira, P. Cahillane, M. Dampc, N.J.
 Mason, and S. Eden, “Multi-photon and electron impact ionisation studies of reactivity in adenine–water clusters”, Int.
 J. Mass Spectrom.
 365–366 (2014) 194-199.

 Publications in science and religion

-- P.J.M. van der Burgt: “Can science detect design in nature?", article submitted to the 2008 Yearbook of the Irish Philosophical Society.
+P.J.M. van der Burgt: “Can Science Detect Design in Nature?”, chapter in the 2008 Yearbook of the Irish Philosophical Society.